prettier/eslint-config-prettier/README.md

 There are a couple of ways to turn these rules off:

+- Put `"plugin:prettier/recommended"` in your `"extends"`.
+That’s [eslint-<strong>plugin</strong>-prettier’s recommended config][eslint-plugin-prettier-recommended].
 - Put `"prettier/prettier"` in your `"extends"`.
 (Yes, there’s both a _rule_ called `"prettier/prettier"` and a _config_ called `"prettier/prettier"`.)
-- Use [eslint-plugin-prettier’s recommended config][eslint-plugin-prettier-recommended], which also turns off these two rules.
 - Remove them from your config or turn them off manually.

-It doesn’t matter which approach you use – they’re all the same.
+It doesn’t matter which approach you use. `"plugin:prettier/recommended"` is probably the easiest.

 Note: The CLI tool only reports these as problematic if the `"prettier/prettier"` _rule_ is enabled for the same file.